fixie-ai/ai-jsx/contributing.md

 **Run all commands from the monorepo root, via `yarn workspace ...` or `yarn turbo ...`.
 Running directly from the monorepo packages is not guaranteed to work.**

+### Known Issues

+If you run `yarn build` from the monorepo root, the `examples:build` task will sometimes run before the `ai-jsx:build` task completes.
+I thought I configured turborepo to mark the latter as a dependency of the former and thus they should run sequentially, but that doesn't seem to be happening.

+To resolve this, manually run `yarn workspace ai-jsx build` before running `yarn workspace examples build`.

 ### Demos

 Our primary means of manual verification that things are working is the demos.
 You can see a full list in [examples/package.json](./packages/examples/package.json).
 (It's all the `scripts` that start with `demo:`.)